ofaridd/Automatically-Check-your-Grades/README.md

 # Automatically-Check-your-Grades
-Automatically sending you a notification if a new grade is out.

-INSTALLING VISUAL STUDIO CODE AND NODE JS AND puppeteer LIBRARY IS REQUIRED.
+Automatically sending you a notification if a new grade is out. https://youtu.be/pCWFVtIoKbM -> Tutorial in Arabic.
+Step by Step INSTALLING VISUAL STUDIO CODE AND NODE JS AND puppeteer LIBRARY IS REQUIRED.
 (to install puppeteer packlages to the folder, in the terminal type " npm i puppeteer).